 Should stock jiggle a little or a lot?
 Is gelled stock a thick liquid or more solidified?

-Instead of trying to answer these questions with words, I thought it might be most effective to just show you some stock I made recently that was nicely gelled after chilling in the refrigerator.
+Instead of trying to answer these questions with words, I thought it might be most effective to just show you some perfectly gelled stock I made recently after chilling in the refrigerator.

-I hope this will give you a clear picture in your mind of how your stock should look.
+I hope this will give you a clear picture in your mind of how gelled stock should look.